eitchtee/producthunt_rss_feed/README.md

 - Add the url to your favorite feed reader

 > [!NOTE]
-> We use [statically.io](https://statically.io/) for serving the RSS due to github's plain/text mimetype breaking
+> We use [statically.io](https://statically.io/) for serving the RSS due to github's `text/plain` mimetype breaking
 > some feed readers.
-You can find the full feed content [here](https://github.com/eitchtee/producthunt_rss_feed/tree/main/feeds)
+You can find the full feed content files [here](https://github.com/eitchtee/producthunt_rss_feed/tree/main/feeds).

 ## Considerations
 - Feeds are updated hourly